Frequently Asked Questions about Mortgages for French Property

 Q. Will my income be sufficient? / Are self-employed people accepted?

 In order to assess whether you can afford the mortgage you want, most French lenders will take 1/3 of the gross amount you receive each month from all outgoings, including salary or profit from self-employment, or pension income, plus investment income.
 They will then deduct the amount you are paying out each month for all your existing loans (UK mortgage, car loan, any other personal loans) plus alimony and rent if paid and of course the cost of your proposed French mortgage.
 Formal proof of all income sources is required.
 Self-employed people will have to provide a minimum three years accounts.

 To obtain a personalised quotation complete an online application.

 Q. Can I get a fixed rate French mortgage?

 Yes.
 Fixed rate mortgages are the most common type on the French market.
-An advantage of such a mortgage is the fact that early repayments are always possible for fixed rate loans, and the maximum fee that can be charged is 3%.
+An advantage of such a mortgage is the fact that early repayments are often possible for fixed rate loans, and the maximum fee that can be charged is 3%.
 With a fixed rate mortgage, you will pay the same rate throughout the life of the loan which can be a duration of up to 25 years.

 Q. Can I get a variable rate French mortgage?